 After creating my post on facts about Belgium, I thought: “Why not make a post like that for every country I've visited?” and got to work.
 Next up in this series is a list of fun facts about the Netherlands.
-I'm hoping these random Netherlands facts will teach you something new about the country and make you curious enough to want to visit it.
+I'm hoping these random Netherlands facts will teach you new facts about the country and make you curious enough to want to visit it.

-Don't have time to read all the facts right now?
 Bookmark, pin or email this post to yourself and watch the summary video first:

 Enjoy!

-Interesting Netherlands facts
+Interesting facts about the Netherlands

 2. Neanderthal traces have been found near Maastricht, thought to trace back at least 250,000 years.